diorcety/kerneos/readme.txt

     - First run the following command : mvn -P initWTP to copy some dependencies in the WTP webapp lib directory

-    - In the .actionScriptProperties file, change the link path so that matches your own workspace path.

     - run the app using eclipse on your favorite server (i.e JOnAS ;) )

     - load the main page EoS.html